Cambodia’s Construction & Real Estate Sectors Forecasted for Slow Recovery in 2025

 The real estate market is also expected to grow at a slower pace than in previous years.
 However, activity surrounding property transactions, especially in the low- to medium-priced residential segments, should continue to provide some momentum for the sector.

-In a broader context, the Ministry projects Cambodia’s overall economic growth to reach approximately 6.3% in 2025, a slight increase from 6% in 2024, underpinned by advancements in industrial, service, and agricultural sectors.
+In a broader context, the ministry projects that Cambodia’s overall economic growth will reach approximately 6.3% in 2025, a slight increase from 6% in 2024, underpinned by advancements in the industrial, service, and agricultural sectors.

-As Cambodia navigates this recovery phase, stakeholders are hopeful that strategic investments and a favorable demographic landscape will help pave the way for a more robust economic future.
+As Cambodia navigates this recovery phase, stakeholders are hopeful that strategic investments and a favourable demographic landscape will help pave the way for a more robust economic future.

 - Video Advertisement -